FWI-95/HackenSlay/Wiki/folder-structure.md

 - `data/` – JSON configuration files for characters, input and other systems.
 - `docs/` – conversation summaries and design notes.
 - `Wiki/` – developer documentation (this folder).
 - `scripts/` – setup and automation scripts.
+This folder also contains `active_workitems.json` with the current DevOps tasks.

 ## Source folders